kanamekojima/STR-realigner/README.md

 ## OVERVIEW

 STR-realigner is a Java program that extracts and realigns sequence reads in input SAM/BAM file around prespecified short tandem repeat regions.
-Realigned sequence reads are saved as SAM/BAM format and used for variant calling with existing STR call software tools.
+Realigned sequence reads are saved as SAM/BAM format and used for variant calling with existing STR callers.

 ## INPUT